Jared Wells: Seattle Mariners

-After just one more appearance with the Padres, he was traded to the Mariners on May 28 for Cha Seung Baek and was assigned to Triple-A Tacoma Rainiers.
+After two appearances with the Padres, they traded Wekks to the Mariners on May 28 for Cha Seung Baek.
+Wells was assigned to Triple-A Tacoma Rainiers.
 He was called up by the Mariners on July 10, but optioned to the Rainiers when Félix Hernández was activated the next day.
+He pitched once for the Mariners in August, then 5 games in September.
+He finished his only MLB season with no decisions and an 8.64 ERA.

 Wells pitched for the Tacoma Rainiers after starting the season with the Double-A West Tenn Diamond Jaxx in 2009.

-Colorado Rockies
+Later career

-On February 5, 2012, Wells signed a minor league contract with the Colorado Rockies.
+Wells pitched for the Houston Astros Double-A and Triple-A affiliates in 2010.
+The Astros released him in March 2011.
+On February 5, 2012, Wells signed a minor league contract with the Colorado Rockies and pitched that season with the Triple-A Colorado Springs Sky Sox.

-Sugar Land Skeeters

-Wells has pitched for the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
+Wells pitched for the Sugar Land Skeeters of the Atlantic League of Professional Baseball in 2013 and 2014.

+Personal life

+Wells and his wife have two children.